ignatandrei/console_to_saas/README.md

 You can find source codes at [Console2SAAS](https://github.com/ignatandrei/console_to_saas/) or after each chapter.

+## How the chapters are organized

+Each chapter has this shape:

+1. A *description* of the business challenge
+2. An *exercise* for the reader
+3. A *technical analysis*  - what should be modified in order to do the project
+4. Some *code* that shows how the challenge is solved ( also, link to the full code to be downloaded )
+5. *Further reading* - if the reader wants to learn more

 ## Feedback

 Please share feedback by opening an issue or pull request at https://github.com/ignatandrei/console_to_saas/